udipbohara/udipbohara.github.io/index.md

 ---

 ## About Me
-I am a Graduate student studying Data Science in Mercyhurst University.
+I am a Graduate student studying Master of Science in Data Science at Mercyhurst University.
 I am currently the Graduate Research and Teaching Assistant for the Department of Data Science and Cyber Security.

 My current interests are in statistical inference, experimental design, machine learning interpretability/explainability, forecasting (econometrics and deep learning), geospatial data analytics and recommendation engines with integration of NoSQL database platforms (MongoDB and Neo4j).